Matt Diaz

 Matthew Edward Diaz (/ˈdaɪ.æz/ DEYE-az; born March 3, 1978) is an American former professional baseball outfielder.
-He played in Major League Baseball for the Tampa Bay Devil Rays, Kansas City Royals, Atlanta Braves, Pittsburgh Pirates and Miami Marlins.
+He played in Major League Baseball (MLB) for the Tampa Bay Devil Rays, Kansas City Royals, Atlanta Braves, Pittsburgh Pirates, and Miami Marlins.

 Amateur career

 As a two-year starter at Florida State University, Diaz helped lead the Seminoles to two College World Series appearances, including the 1999 title game vs. the University of Miami.
 He was named the Sporting News man of the Year in 1998, and a First Team All-American (American Baseball Coaches Association, National Baseball College Writers' Association) in 1999.

 Professional career

 Tampa Bay Devil Rays

-He was drafted by the Tampa Bay Devil Rays in the 1999 Major League Baseball Draft in the 17th round.
+Diaz was drafted by the Tampa Bay Devil Rays in the 1999 Major League Baseball draft in the 17th round (505th overall).

+Diaz made four appearances for the Devil Rays during his rookie campaign in 2003, going 1-for-9 (.111) with one walk.
+He made 10 appearances for Tampa Bay during the 2004 season, going 4-for-21 (.190) with one home run, three RBI, and one walk.
 Despite being among the Devil Rays' minor league career leaders in hits and extra base hits, Diaz had a tough time in the majors, hitting only .167 in 30 at-bats in his two years with the Devil Rays.